pkaplish20/AltaML_Coding_Exercise/README.md

 #### Execution
 ____________________________________________________________________________________________________
+Download the code, install the dependencies required.
 To run the application, execute the following command and open http://127.0.0.1:5000 in your browser.
+Upload the file using the 'Browse' and 'Upload' buttons.
+The path traveled by turtle is displayed as a graph.
+The graph represents the following things:
+1. The end location of the turtle is displayed as a coordinate highlighted in red.
+2. The orientation of the turtle is depicted by the arrow associated with the point.
+3. All of the points where the turtle has traveled to more than once are highlighted in green.
 ```
 python __init__.py
 ```